epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## Features

 - Measures chlorophyll a concentration in the range of [1-50] µg/L.
-- Low-cost, low-tech, and open-source design.
+- Low-cost (approximately $200), low-tech, and open-source design.

 ## Functionality